Legal Retrieval for Public Defenders: Taxonomy of Defender Queries

-Other, less frequent categories include term clarifications (e.g., \textit{“difference between reasonable suspicion and probable cause”}), definitions and exceptions (e.g., \textit{“booking exception to Miranda”}), factual or procedural questions (e.g., \textit{“when was NERA amended?”}) and questions about good law (e.g., \textit{"Is state v. pena-flores still good law?"}).
-Failure cases here can be summarized as the model not sufficiently understanding the query, or the relevant information not being in the BriefBank.
+Other, less frequent categories include term clarifications (e.g., \textit{“difference between reasonable suspicion and probable cause”}), definitions and exceptions (e.g., \textit{“booking exception to Miranda”}), factual or procedural questions (e.g., \textit{“when was NERA amended?”}) and questions about good law (e.g., \textit{"Is statev. pena-flores still good law?"}).
+Failure cases here can be summarized as the model not sufficiently understanding the query, or the relevant information not being present in the indexed corpus.